The preserve is open one hour after sunrise to one hour after sunset.

 Dogs are allowed at the forest preserve but must be on leashes under 10 feet long.
 Alcohol is prohibited.
 Read our complete rules and regulations.

-The 197-acre Fullerton Park Forest Preserve in Addison is a patchwork of prairie, woods and wetlands that plays a valuable role in stormwater management.
-It also has the Forest Preserve District's only designated area for model-craft helicopters; drones can also be flown at the model-craft field.
+The 197-acre Fullerton Park is a patchwork of prairie, woods, and wetlands that plays a valuable role in stormwater management.

-Fullerton Park contains several regionally rare plants such as indigo bush, short green milkweed, gentians and wild rice.
-Because of its diverse habitats, the forest preserve also hosts a variety of grassland and marshland birds, including black-crowned night herons, ospreys, Wilson’s snipes, American woodcocks and other state and regionally rare species.
-Ecologists have recorded northern leopard frogs, beavers, red foxes, coyotes, water snakes, midland painted turtles and garter snakes at Fullerton Park and more than 100 different kinds of invertebrates, including beetles, butterflies, crayfish, freshwater mussels, dragonflies and damselflies.
+Fullerton Park contains several regionally rare plants such as indigo bush, short green milkweed, gentians, and wild rice.
+Because of its diverse habitats, the forest preserve also hosts a variety of grassland and marshland birds, including black-crowned night herons, ospreys, Wilson’s snipes, American woodcocks, and other state and regionally rare species.
+Ecologists have recorded northern leopard frogs, beavers, red foxes, coyotes, water snakes, midland painted turtles, and garter snakes and more than 100 different kinds of invertebrates, including beetles, butterflies, crayfish, freshwater mussels, dragonflies, and damselflies.

 In presettlement times, the preserve contained sedge meadows, marshes and a flatwood swamp in its low-lying areas.
 Mesic and dry prairie flourished on the ridges and slopes of the site.
 Water from the marshes flowed north, under what is now Fullerton Road and into a slough.
 The slough then emptied into Westwood Creek, a tributary of Salt Creek.

 Settlers moved into the area that’s now the preserve in the 1850s and these families farmed the land for nearly 100 years.

 The Canadian National railroad was built in the 1870s, bisecting what is now the preserve.